ralfudx/HelloFreshAPI_TestFramework/README.md

 # restassured-api-test-framework
-Rest Assured API Automation Test Framework for with Java using hello fresh as case study
+This repository contains all associated files/directories for Rest Assured API Automation Test Framework for with Java using HelloFresh as case study